openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    * clarify nonce endpoint must be present when cryptographic_binding_methods_supported is
    * remove various requirements around claims present in SD-JWT VC as upstream spec covers them
    * require ephemeral encryption keys in VP
-   * add note that lower assurance credentials can also be conveyed using this profile
+   * add note that lower assurance credentials can also be conveyed using this specification
    * add note on verifier certificate profiling
    * added support for credentials without cryptographic holder binding
    * mandate support for aki trusted_authorities method